 It’s always great to work on a project that uses images that make you proud, and this is one of them.

 Pop in if you’re passing through Blenheim - it’s a great building with nice interior and exterior design.

 Images were from my wide Marlborough District collection.
-We do a lot of large image installations like this.
+We do a lot of large image installations and murals like this.
 For example, you’ll see my images used in Auckland and Christchurch International Airports.